 (b) A housing provider may only charge a late fee:

 (1) If the written lease agreement between the housing provider and the tenant informs the tenant of the maximum amount of the late fee that may be charged pursuant to this section; and

 (2) If the tenant has not paid the full amount of rent within 5 days, or any longer grace period that may be provided in the lease, after the day the rent payment is due.

 (2) Deduct any amount of a late fee from a subsequent rent payment;

 (3) Impose a late fee more than one time on each late payment;

-(4) Evict a tenant on the basis of the nonpayment of a late fee; or or
+(4) Evict a tenant on the basis of the nonpayment of a late fee;

 (5) Impose a late fee on a tenant for the late payment or nonpayment of any portion of the rent for which a rent subsidy provider, rather that the tenant, is responsible for paying; or

 (6) Impose a late fee on a tenant during any month for which a public health emergency has been declared pursuant to § 7-2304.01.